Advances in 4D Generation: A Survey: Comprehensive Discussion and Future Directions

+A fundamental limitation of these multi-stage pipelines is the inherent disconnect between spatial and temporal modeling.
+The prevalent practice of separately leveraging multiview diffusion models for spatial consistency and video diffusion models for temporal coherence frequently leads to inconsistencies when synthesizing unified 4D assets~\cite{blattmann2023align,chen2023videocrafter1,singer2022make}.
+To effectively overcome this issue, future research should focus on developing unified diffusion models capable of simultaneously encoding both spatial (multiview) and temporal priors within a single cohesive framework.
+Such models inherently promote cross-view and temporal consistency, thereby improving the quality and coherence of the generated outputs.

+Furthermore, current SDS-based optimization methods, despite their versatility, remain computationally expensive, limiting scalability~\cite{shi2023mvdream,liu2023zero1to3}.
+Future research should focus on developing more efficient optimization techniques, such as lightweight distillation, distillation-free optimization, or adaptive algorithms, to dynamically balance efficiency and generative quality.
+Meanwhile, enhancing the generalization capabilities of models through advanced multimodal conditioning, physics-informed priors, or adaptive regularization will further improve fidelity and robustness across diverse scenarios, reducing sensitivity to training data variations.

-Overall, addressing these challenges requires the development of unified diffusion models that can seamlessly integrate spatial and temporal consistency, as well as more efficient optimization techniques to reduce computational costs.
-Additionally, improving the generalization capabilities of diffusion models will be critical for achieving high fidelity and diversity in 4D generation, paving the way for broader applications across diverse domains.
+Addressing these interconnected challenges—developing unified diffusion models that simultaneously capture spatial and temporal coherence, advancing efficient optimization techniques to reduce computational overhead, and enhancing generalization capabilities through advanced multimodal conditioning—will be crucial for advancing the practicality and scalability of 4D generation.
+These improvements will ultimately facilitate the broader integration of 4D technologies into interactive and immersive applications, significantly enhancing user experiences across various domains, such as virtual reality, digital entertainment, and autonomous systems.